Chicken Soup for the Parent's Soul

 Chicken Soup for the Parent's Soul was the first book in the Chicken Soup for the Soul series to specifically address parenting.
 The stories, organized by topics such as “Insights and Lessons” and “Across Generations,” were compiled over a three-year period.

 The book, originally published on September 14, 2000, spent twelve weeks on the New York Times Best Seller list, three of those in the top ten.
-During the first six months of its release, it sold 452,305 copies alone.
+During the first six months of its release alone, it sold 452,305 copies.
 In 2004, the Spanish language edition was published.